 Pick strawberries when the fruits have changed from green to red but still feel firm.
-Cut or pinch the stems to remove the berries from the plant without pulling.
+Avoid pulling the ripe fruit from the plant.
+Instead, cut or pinch the stems to remove the berries.
 After picking, store the berries in the refrigerator and do not wash them until you are ready to use them.
 The sweet, nutritious berries can be eaten fresh, preserved or used for cooking.
 Do not consume any other part of the plant.